 These felts are laid typically in a three layer system, with each layer heated using a blow torch so that it fuses with the layer below, sealing joints and creating a thick, durable roof covering.

-Also known as ‘fibreglass roofing’, this popular system is laid in two layers and gives a seamless, long lasting roof that has a modern contemporary look.
+Our GRP fibreglass roofing system, manufactured by Cure It, this popular system is laid in two layers and gives a seamless, long lasting roof that has a modern contemporary look.

 GRP roofing is easy to lay, even by those with little skill in DIY, although it is imperative that the manufacturer’s installation instructions are followed to the letter.